Right Bousfield Localization and Operadic Algebras: Preservation of Algebras Under Right Bousfield Localization

 in $\M$.
 As both $Q_T$ and $Q_{K,T}$ are taken in $\alg(T)$, this composite map is a $T$-algebra homomorphism, as desired. \end{proof}

-\begin{remark} Theorems 10.4 and 10.10 in \cite{carato} give an alternative approach to preservation of algebraic structure under colocalization, by seeking to lift colocalization functors to the level of $T$-algebras.
-For left Bousfield localizations, Batanin and the first author have proven that the preservation in \cite{white-localization} (dual to our theorem above) is equivalent to the preservation in \cite{carato} via lifting, in situations where both apply.
-We do not know if the same is true for right Bousfield localization. \end{remark}
+\begin{remark} Section 7 in \cite{carato} gives an alternative approach to preservation of algebraic structure under colocalization, by seeking to lift colocalization functors to the level of $T$-algebras.
+Their approach also uses a transferred model structure on $\algtrkm$, in \cite[Theorem 7.6]{carato}.
+In \cite{white-yau4}, we prove that our approach is equivalent to the approach of \cite{carato}.
+This dualizes an earlier result of Batanin and the first author \cite{batanin-white} that holds for left Bousfield localizations and proves that the main preservation result in \cite{white-localization} is equivalent to the preservation in \cite{carato}, in situations where both apply. \end{remark}